On diagonal actions of branch groups and the corresponding characters: Preliminaries.

 \subsection{Factor representations and characters.}

-We start by briefly recalling some important notions from Theory of Operator Algebras (see \cite{BR}, \cite{KR1} and \cite{KR2} for details). \begin{Def} An algebra $\mathcal M$ of operators acting in a Hilbert space is called a von Neumann (or shortly $W^*$-) algebra if it is closed in the weak operator topology.
-A $W^*$-algebra $\mathcal M$ is called a factor if its center is trivial. \end{Def} Notice that by disintegration theorem (see \cite{Tak1}, Theorem 8.21), each von Neumann algebra can be written as a direct integral of factors.
-In this paper we will be concerned only with finite type $W^*$-algebras, that is those which admit a faithful finite trace (normal, normalized, positive-definite function on the algebra).
+We start by briefly recalling some important notions from the theory of operator algebras (see \cite{KR1} and \cite{KR2} for details). \begin{Def} An algebra $\mathcal M$ of bounded operators acting on a Hilbert space is called a von Neumann (for short $W^*$-) algebra if it is closed in the weak operator topology.
+A $W^*$-algebra $\mathcal M$ is called a factor if its center consists only of multiples of the identity operator. \end{Def} Notice that each von Neumann algebra on a separable Hilbert space can be written as a direct integral of factors (see \eg \cite{KR2}, Theorems 14.2.2 and 14.2.3).
+In this paper we will be concerned only with finite type $W^*$-algebras acting on separable Hilbers spaces.
+Such algebras admit a faithful finite trace (see \eg \cite{KR2}).